 The PRIGO Language and Humanities Grammar School is a secondary school which initiated its activity in 1993 as the first non-state Grammar School in Ostrava and the surrounding area.
 It is part of the PRIGO Group of schools, which educates students at all levels of the education system.
-The school is successfully entering its 26th year of existence.
+The school is successfully entering its 30th year of existence.

 The school provides education in the six-year and four-year Grammar School, focusing on very well-performing students who are interested in general Grammar School education with extensive teaching of languages and humanities and their related disciplines.
-At the same time, it is a Grammar School with a strong emphasis on language preparation in English, German, Spanish and Russian, which also includes lessons provided by native speakers and foreign students taking part in school and after-school activities.
+At the same time, it is a Grammar School with a strong emphasis on language preparation in English, German, Spanish, French and Russian, which also includes lessons provided by native speakers and foreign students taking part in school and after-school activities.
 As one of few schools, our Grammar School is licensed by the Ministry of Education to teach some subjects in a foreign language, which is also reflected in our students’ school reports.
+The Grammar School further obtained the status of an IB World School, whereby it is licensed to provide the two-year IB Diploma Programme finalised by the International Baccalaureate.
 Classes also take place in newly built and equipped language and computer classrooms.
-PRIGO collaborates with over 20 foreign schools from the United Kingdom, France, Germany, Austria, USA and China (click here).
+PRIGO cooperates with over 20 foreign schools from the United Kingdom through France, Germany, Austria and USA to China (click here).
 These aspects help our students initiate their university studies more easily both in the Czech Republic and abroad.
-Language classes also use the so-called “blended learning”.
-It is comprehensive interactive and multimedia language teaching which is a combination of e-learning and on-line participation of the teacher and the students.
+Language classes also use the so-called “blended learning”: it is a comprehensive interactive and multimedia language teaching which is a combination of e-learning and on-line participation of the teacher and the student.

 The six-year and four-year Grammar School focuses on the students who mostly want to continue studying at a university specialised in humanities.
-Currently, the students may follow two basic specialisations by choosing optional subjects, seminars and leisure activities.
-It particularly involves the focus on humanities or languages.
+Currently, the students may follow two basic specialisations by choosing their optional subjects, seminars and leisure activities.
+It particularly involves the focus either on humanities or languages.

 Our school provides modern equipment in the classrooms and laboratories.
-Last year we finished a language classroom, PC classrooms and natural-science classrooms.
+Last year, we finished a language classroom, PC classrooms and natural-science classrooms.
 We have also opened a courtroom replica, in which our students can participate in legal proceedings inside a realistic environment.
 We have also opened a botanical garden with a school greenhouse and an outdoor classroom.
 You can have a look here.

 The essential and key task of our Grammar School is to provide our students with successful professional life through their education and preparation for the school-leaving exam or further studies at a university.
 The most important aspect, though, is to promote their balanced development through an appropriate combination of scholastic and extracurricular educational activities.
 You can find applicants for the studies of humanities among our students.
 We develop these students’ qualifications for further studies.
 Nonetheless, we respect general scope of high school education with emphasis on foreign languages and globalised environment.
 Our intention is to especially develop the talents and skills of our gifted students who are interested in studying humanities, aiming to find their appropriate specialisation, for which we employ our trained teachers and psychologists.

-Head of the Grammar School – Ing.
-Natalie UHROVÁ, Ph.D. says: “The quality of each school is determined by the quality of its students.
+“The quality of each school is determined by the quality of its students.
 And the quality of the students is mostly determined by the erudition of their teachers.”
 We then value our teachers who form a stable and committed team.
 We focus on creating the conditions for the teaching staff, material support and personal development.
 This allows qualified teachers to be selected only from among the best high-school teachers through demanding selection procedures.
 Our teachers are regularly evaluated in terms of their professional competence, methods of transferring their knowledge and their social skills by the Grammar School’s management as well as the students themselves.
 The students’ results in the university entrance examinations and the school-leaving exams also constitute an important objective evaluation criterion.

-Since 2017 the school has been taking part in the Duke of Edinburgh’s International Award (DofE: https://www.dofe.cz/).
+Since 2017, the school has been taking part in the Duke of Edinburgh’s International Award (DofE: https://www.dofe.cz/).
 The programme’s goal is to support young people aged 14–24 in their comprehensive development of skills and abilities through long-term and regular activities in four interrelated areas: talent development, sports, volunteering and adventure expeditions at three levels.
 Upon the programme’s completion, the participants can receive an internationally recognised DofE certificate.
 You can find out more about the DofE project here.